SleepingShell/zk-erc20/README.md

 We can prove 1,3,4 in a zero-knowledge proof.
 This will allow us to hide which input commitment is being spent, and who the new output commitment is destined for.
 2 is proven on-chain simply by checking if the nullifier exists in the set of nullifiers.

+A UTXO can contain value of multiple tokens.
+All commitments are generated with an array of MAX_TOKENS values.

 Ideally, there would be a set accumulator that allows us to prove nonmembership of the set for accumulators.
 This would allow us to prove the entire transaction in zero knowledge.
 At first, sparse merkle trees seems like an ideal solution for this.
 However, the problem of synchronity arises.